gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Versioning/Gapotchenko.FX.Versioning/README.md

 ```

 After registration, the converter will be automatically used by frameworks that rely on `TypeDescriptor` for type conversion, such as Windows Forms, WPF, and ASP.NET Core.
+`Register` method can be safely called multiple times; the actual registration occurs only once.

 ## Version Deconstruction